enasequence/ena-browser-documentation/browser/ena-record.rst

 - **Assembly:** These records represent an entire genome or transcriptome assembly which could be made up of contigs, scaffolds or full chromosomes.
 - **Sequence:** These records represent assembled or annotated sequences generated from sequencing data.
-These can anything from coding to non-coding regions or barcoding sequences.
+These can anything from coding and non-coding regions to full chromosomes.
 - **Taxon:** These records represent taxa from the NCBI taxonomy database and hold information on the organism that the record was derived from or deduced to be.
 All samples have a taxon and as a result, all associated data is associated with a taxon record.